j-euler/adaq-doc/docs/source/installation.rst

 ------------------------------

 Recommended to install httk and ADAQ at dedur01.
-At dedur01, needed files are located here:
+At dedur01, the required files are located here:

 * istropy (/dedur01/data/shared/httk_libs/isotropy)
 * jmol (/dedur01/data/shared/httk_libs/jmol/jmol-14.4.0_2015.10.22b/jmol.sh)

-When using tetralith or sigma, install a conda enviroment:
+When using tetralith or sigma, install a conda environment:

 .. code-block:: console